kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/julia.typ

 == Julia has a package manager

 One thing that is quite nice about `julia` is it has a tightly integrated package manager.
+It helps you to manage your dependencies on a project to project level.
+In a `julia` REPL, you can enter the package manager mode by pressing `]`, and you can add, remove, and update packages in your project.
+This will also create a `Project.toml` and `Manifest.toml` file in your project directory, which will help you to manage your dependencies.

 = Basic Syntax